“You are never too old to set another goal or to dream a new dream.”

 Magic food, growing on the tree trunk and the branches of the tree!!

-It is amazing how the fruit cover the tree trunk – they are rather magical.
 We have 3 different varieties and they fruit at different times.
 They all taste so different.
 The edible skins contain a load of tannin – making them perfect for fermenting.
 The green/unripe ones (a little bit sad to not let them ripe – but they make an amazing spicy pickle).
 The ripe ones we eat real fast – however, when we have a big crop we turn into wine, fermented jelly and a layer in the rumtoph.

 The ones in the pic are the most common, known as red jaboticaba (although it is more of a violet colour).
 The white variety are like a sour lychee and perfect for fermenting and the Grimal jaboticabas are very sweet – taste like fairy floss and those ones are best to eat straight from the trunk or branches.